morpho-org/metamorpho/certora/README.md

 ### Responsive guardian

 Together, the verified rules entail the following property: if the guardian is responsive, then the curator cannot enact a change that is under timelock.
-It follows by induction on the sequence of transactions from the verified lemmas, given here for the example of a cap increase.
+It follows by induction on the sequence of transactions from the verified lemmas, given here for the example of a cap increase, but it also applies to the forced removal of a market.

 1. **Notice period.** The rule `capIncreaseTime` in [`Timelock.spec`](specs/Timelock.spec) shows that the cap cannot increase before `nextCapIncreaseTime`, and that no interaction can decrease this bound.
 2. **The guardian can always revoke.** The rule `revokePendingCapRevertCondition` in [`Reverts.spec`](specs/Reverts.spec) shows that `revokePendingCap` never reverts when called by the guardian.